 Prior to joining Arrakis, Dr. Mutamba was Vice President of Business and Corporate Development at Pyxis Oncology (Nasdaq: PYXS) where he was responsible for leading strategy and business development for the company culminating in a worldwide licensing agreement with Pfizer and financing transactions, including the company’s Series B financing and subsequent initial public offering.
 Prior to Pyxis Oncology, Dr. Mutamba was a Principal at Longwood Fund, where he built and supported portfolio companies.
 Previously, he was a Senior Associate at PureTech Health where he was a co-founder of Commense, Inc., and was a co-founder and inventor of Glyph Biosciences (now Seaport Therapeutics) and Calix Biopharma (now Orasome).
 Earlier in his career, Dr. Mutamba was a strategy consultant and played multiple roles in research and product development at Pathogenica, Inc., a biotech startup out of Harvard University.
 He received his BS in Biochemistry from University of North Carolina at Greensboro, and earned his PhD from MIT in the Department of Biological Engineering and completed coursework at the MIT Sloan School of Management.

-Domi is Vice President of Discovery and Translational Sciences at Arrakis Therapeutics.
+Domi is CSO at Arrakis Therapeutics.
 Domi has 20 years of drug discovery and translational research experience across multiple therapeutic areas in both large pharma and small biotechs.
 Prior to joining Arrakis, Domi was Head of Translational Sciences at Mitobridge, which was acquired by Astellas after initiation of several clinical stage programs.
 Previously, Domi was at Merck, where he held increasing roles of responsibility, leading programs from early discovery to clinical development across multiple therapeutic areas.
 His drug discovery experience includes therapeutic areas such as autoimmune diseases and inflammation, immuno-oncology, sarcopenia, urology and hematological disorders.
 Domi initiated his career in healthcare during his academic research, which focused on rare diseases, principally disorders of dysregulated bone development.
 Connecting with patients and patient advocacy groups catalyzed a long-term passion and career commitment to the advancement of treatments for diseases with a high unmet medical need.
 Domi received his BS degree in Biology from Antwerp University, Belgium and his PhD in developmental genetics from UTSW Medical Center, Dallas (TX).
 After his thesis research, he completed a postdoctoral fellowship with Zena Werb at UCSF in San Francisco, CA.

 Katrine Bosley is a proven biotechnology entrepreneur with nearly 30 years of experience in the biotech industry as a leader of emerging companies with broad platforms for innovative medicines.
 Most recently, Ms. Bosley served as the Chief Executive Officer of Editas Medicine (NASDAQ: EDIT), and previously as CEO of Avila Therapeutics until its acquisition by Celgene Corporation.
 Ms. Bosley currently serves as a Board member of Galapagos NV (EURONEXT and NASDAQ: GLPG), of Genocea Biosciences (NASDAQ: GNCA) and of the Mass Eye and Ear Institute.
 Through her career, Ms. Bosley has built and led high-growth companies (Editas Medicine – CEO; Avila Therapeutics – CEO; Adnexus Therapeutics – VP Business Development) and developed innovative products and technologies (CRISPR genome editing, Tysabri (natalizumab), covalent drugs).
 Her experiences include Chairing the Emerging Companies Section of the Board of BIO; serving as the Entrepreneur-in-Residence at The Broad Institute; and leading a wide range of business transactions (financings, acquisitions, alliances).
 Ms. Bosley has been recognized as one of the 100 Most Creative People in Business by Fast Company, as CEO of the Year by Xconomy, as one of 30 Global Game Changers by Forbes, as Entrepreneur of the Year by the New England Venture Capital Association, and as one of the Top Ten Women in Biotech by FierceBiotech.